home I index I latest I introductions I e-mail I about

 have to be daft to even consider it.

-This Norfolk site is a little sister to www.suffolkchurches.co.uk, which you have most likely already come across.
-Because the two sites are not identical twins you will find differences in the way they work and the emphasis of the entries; but, as with any family members that are of the same generation, they increasingly resemble each other as they both get older.
-There is scope for the two sites to share resources, and so there is now a links page that covers both counties, and I hope to extend the Suffolk site bibliography to include books about Norfolk as well.
-Unlike Suffolk, the Norfolk entries are actually dated, so you can see the order in which they were visited.
+This Norfolk site began as a little sister to www.suffolkchurches.co.uk, which you have most likely already come across.
+Because the two sites were not identical twins there were differences in the way they worked, and in the emphasis of the entries.
+However, as with any family members that are of the same generation, they increasingly resemble each other as they get older.
+I visited all of Suffolk in less than six years, but I'm ashamed to admit that a four year break has meant it has taken me almost twelve years to complete Norfolk.
+Sorry about that.

-An endeavour like this that was attempted alone would soon fizzle out, and so I'd like to thank Tom Muckley and Peter Stephens for their outstanding generosity; without them, there would be no site.
+An endeavour like this that was attempted alone would soon fizzle out, and so I'd like to thank my good friends Peter Stephens and the late Tom Muckley for their outstanding generosity; without them, there would be no site.
 Peter has visited every Norfolk church, and so has Chris Harrison; both have been lavishly helpful with hints and advice.
-Chris helped to start the Norfolk leg of the journey by organising impossible access to the churches in the forbidden battle zone, and therefore must take the blame for the site's beginnings.
+Chris helped to start the Norfolk leg of the journey by organising impossible access to the churches in the forbidden battle zone, and therefore must take some of the blame for the site's beginnings.
 John Salmon is a generous and expert photographer; he has the knack of getting into churches that I had given up on.
-George Plunkett has been equally helpful with the photographs he took of the Norwich city churches back in the 1930s, before the joint efforts of German bombers and city planners changed Norwich forever.
-Phil Draper and Aidan Semmens have freely shared their experiences of visiting and writing about churches over the years.
-Lastly, and in the face of everything of which I show myself to be capable, my wife Jacqueline continues to be incomprehensibly tolerant in her continuing bid for Sainthood.
+Jonathan Plunkett and his father, the late George Plunkett, have been equally helpful with their photographs of the Norwich city churches taken back in the 1930s, before the joint efforts of German bombers and city planners changed Norwich forever.
+I continue to be proud that George Plunkett lived long enough to see and approve of my site.
+Lastly, and in the face of everything of which I still show myself to be capable, my wife Jacqueline continues to be incomprehensibly tolerant in her continuing bid for Sainthood.

 For some reason, the Norfolk site generates far more e-mails than the Suffolk site.
-In an average week, there will be about forty e-mails on Suffolk-related matters, but perhaps seventy for Norfolk.
 This correspondence provides valuable additions to entries on the site as well as being the source of support and amusement; but many of the e-mails are requests for help, so please be patient if you are still waiting for a reply - I will get to you.

 The running costs of the two sites are not insurmountable, but it will never make any money.
 However, it is a tremendous help to receive Amazon commission for items bought via the site - this offsets costs like web space, bandwidth, train fares, etc. If you have enjoyed using the Norfolk Churches site, and you were going to buy something from Amazon anyway, please do click through from a banner - there's one at the bottom of this page.